Pete-Scale/employee-directory/README.md

 ## Credits

 Special thanks to Josh and the gang!
+Especially Nick and Sebastian!

 https://randomuser.me/documentation